RIAJUNEJA/Ria-Juneja/index.md

 - Developed skills in data preprocessing and visualization, as well as proficiency in Python programming and data analysis techniques
 - Improved understanding of sleep data and its potential impact on health outcomes.

-### Other basic projects:
+## Java

-I have done 16+ other basic projects in Java for my CSE courses.
+I have done 16+ other basic projects in Java for my CSE 11 and 12.
+Feel free to contact me for more information.

+## C

+I have done 4 projects in C in my CSE 30 course.
+Feel free to contact me for more information.

+## ARM

+I have done 4 projects in Assembly/ARM in my CSE 30 course.
 Feel free to contact me for more information.

 # Certifications <a id="certfifications"></a>